samuel-williams-ed/PDA_Submissions/Static_and_Dynamic_Task_A/part_1_docs/testing_task_1.md

   dif highest_card(self, card1 card2): #def misspelt.
 Also, need a comma to seperate parameters (card1, card2)
   if card1.value > card2.value: #if bock requires indentation
-    return card
+    return card #variable returned should be 'card1'
   else:
     return card2

-def cards_total(self, cards): #def requires indentation total for card in cards:
+def cards_total(self, cards): #def requires indentation total #total needs to be initialised (total = 0) for card in cards:
     total += card.value
-    return "You have a total of" + total
+    return "You have a total of" + total #total needs to be converted to string type before concatenation ( str(total) ).
+Also, return statment needs to be unindented to take it out of the for loop.
+Also, possible bug: require space at end of string ("...total of ")

 ```